 HEBR 10100 Elementary Hebrew I Mirit

-COURSE DESCRIPTION: Beginning course.
+COURSE DESCRIPTION: Beginning course in modern Hebrew.
 Practice in understanding, speaking, reading, and writing simple idiomatic Hebrew.
 Emphasis is placed on culture, participation, and self-expression.
 Open to students with no previous Hebrew, or by placement examination.
 3 credits

 HEBR 20100 Intermediate Hebrew I Mirit

 COURSE DESCRIPTION: Develops intermediate-level proficiency in speaking, listening, reading, and writing Hebrew.
 Special emphasis is given to Hebrew culture.
 Prerequisites: HEBR 10200 with a grade of C- or better.
 3 credits.